flowersteam/lamorel/README.md

 ```

 #### Generation
 *Lamorel* also provides a method for text generation.
-Similarly to the `score` method, one can provide multiple prompts (`contexts`).
+Similarly to the `score` method, one can give multiple prompts (`contexts`).
-Our `generate` method can expect any keyword argument from [Transformers API](https://huggingface.co/docs/transformers/main_classes/text_generation).
+Our `generate` method can use any keyword argument from [Transformers API](https://huggingface.co/docs/transformers/main_classes/text_generation).
 In addition of the generated texts, it also returns the probability of each generated sequence.

 ```python